osteele/hackingthelibrary.org/_pages/resources.md

 digital signs in the lobby.
 Depending on the project, we may extend this basic API to allow for controlling applications.

+The library has two iPads and two Samsung tablets that can be positioned as temporary signs during development.

 ## Sonos (music and audio)